pangeo-forge/gridmet-feedstock/README.md

-# Feedstock Template
+  # gridmet-feedstock

-Template repository used in the creation of Recipe Feedstocks
+  This repository has been generated via the [`feedstock-creation-action`](https://github.com/pangeo-forge/feedstock-creation-action) for the gridmet Feedstock